 Nearing the summit after five full hours, we meet two other parties who have travelled the same route today.

-I’m amazed they’ve made it without Innes (who, incidentally, has climbed to this spot well over 150 times), but they explain that one member of each group has reached the top before, led by someone else with experience ‘in the Barney zone’.
+I’m amazed they’ve made it without Innes (who, incidentally, has climbed to this spot well over 150 times) but they explain that one member of each group has reached the top before, led by someone else with experience climbing Mt Barney.

-As for the views from the summit, they’re worth every bruise and drop of sweat.
+As for the views from the summit of Mt Barney, they’re worth every bruise and drop of sweat.